-Battery & WEEE Compliance for UK Vape Businesses
+Battery & WEEE Compliance for Vape Manufacturers and Importers

 The UK vape industry faces a regulatory reckoning.
 Over 1 billion vapes have been thrown away in the past four years, and waste companies report receiving 200,000 incorrectly recycled vapes every month.
 WEEE Category 15 reclassification brings new producer obligations, and the August 2026 recycling targets will require documented compliance from every manufacturer, importer, and retailer in the supply chain.